-Issuers should take care to monitor their disclosures in all circumstances, and, as shown by the Schering-Plough case, Siebel II and Flowserve cases, should take particular care when disseminating information in semi-public or private forums, such as invitation-only conferences, private offering roadshows, one-on-one meetings with investors or analysts and even conference calls or webcasts where inadequate or no notice of the event has been given to the public.
+Issuers should take care to monitor their disclosures in all circumstances, and use particular care when disseminating information in semi-public or private forums, such as invitation-only conferences, private offering roadshows, one-on-one meetings with investors or analysts and even conference calls or webcasts where inadequate or no notice of the event has been given to the public.
 Moreover, if an issuer believes that analysts require supplemental information about earnings releases or other releases about important business information, that information is probably material and should not be selectively disclosed.
-These enforcement actions also confirm that the SEC will look to market reaction as an indicator of the materiality of selective disclosure.
-One significant similarity among the six actions is that visible and in some actions dramatic stock trading price and volume shifts occurred in the aftermath of the selective disclosures, and the SEC has stated that a very significant market reaction to selectively disclosed information requires public disclosure of that information.
+The enforcement actions also confirm that the SEC will look to market reaction as an indicator of the materiality of selective disclosure.
+One significant similarity among the enforcement actions is that visible and in some actions dramatic stock trading price and volume shifts occurred in the aftermath of the selective disclosures, and the SEC has stated that a very significant market reaction to selectively disclosed information requires public disclosure of that information.

 These proceedings are also noteworthy because of their varying penalties.
-Each of Raytheon and Secure submitted an offer of settlement in anticipation of an enforcement proceeding, and agreed to a cease-and-desist order barring it from future violations of Regulation FD and \$13(a) of the Exchange Act.
+Each of Raytheon and Secure submitted an offer of settlement in anticipation of an enforcement proceeding, and agreed to a cease-and-desist order barring it from future violations of Regulation FD and §13(a) of the Exchange Act.
 Siebel did the same in the 2002 action, and also agreed to pay a fine of \$250,000 as part of its settlement.
 Both Schering-Plough and Richard Kogan, its CEO, also agreed to cease-and-desist orders and to pay fines of \$1,000,000 and \$50,000, respectively.
-Flowserve and its CEO agreed to cease-and-desist orders and fines of \$350,000 and \$50,000, respectively, and Flowserve's Director of Investor Relations agreed to a cease-and-desist order.
+Office Depot, its CEO and former CFO similarly agreed to cease-and-desist orders; the company also agreed to pay a fine of \$1,000,000 and each executive agreed to a fine of \$50,000.
+Flowserve and its CEO agreed to cease-and-desist orders and fines of \$350,000 and \$50,000, respectively, and Flowserve's Director of Investor Relations agreed to a cease-anddesist order.
 Senetek agreed to a cease-and-desist order without admitting or denying the SEC's findings, and, according to the order, the SEC took no action against any individual at Senetek and imposed no monetary penalty because of remedial acts promptly taken by Senetek and the cooperation it provided to the staff.
 The SEC elected not to bring an enforcement action against Motorola or its senior officials because those officials sought in-house counsel's advice, which, although erroneous, was given in good faith.
 The SEC cautioned, however, that reliance on counsel may not provide a successful defense in future cases, especially in light of the Section